 Here you can find a collection of resources exploring how to apply our guidance in practice, focusing on areas doctors often ask us about, or have told us they find challenging.
 These pages will help you address important ethical issues and incorporate good practice into your work.

 As a doctor, it is likely you may come into contact with someone who is at risk of, or suffering from abuse or neglect.
-This topic explores the underlying principles which define adult safeguarding, the different types of abuse, and what you should do when an adult who appears to be at risk refuses help.
+This topic explores the underlying principles which define adult safeguarding.
+The discussion includes the different types of abuse, and what you should do when an adult who appears to be at risk refuses help.

 As a doctor it is your duty to help your patients make decisions about their care.
 This topic explores what to consider when assessing capacity, how to maximise your patient’s capacity, and what to do if they lack the capacity to make decisions about their treatment or care.

-A patient’s age shouldn’t determine the standard of treatment and care they receive, but older adults often experience a poorer quality of care compared to the wider population.
-This topic explores how to involve older adults in their care, what the law says about treating older patients, and practical advice on advance care planning.
+Older adults often experience a poorer quality of care compared to the wider population.
+This topic explores how to involve older adults in their care.
+The discussion includes what the law says about treating older patients, and practical advice on care planning.